nap2000/docs/server-admin-aws.rst

 Automatic Device Synchronisation
 --------------------------------

-Livefarm have contributed a PDF containing a detailed description of the process to set up push notifications to devices.
-This can be downloaded from here: https://smap-documents.s3.amazonaws.com/SMAP+AWS+Push+Notification+Set-Up.pdf.
+A PDF containing a detailed description of the process to set up push notifications to devices can be downloaded from here: https://smap-documents.s3.amazonaws.com/SMAP+AWS+Push+Notification+Set-Up.pdf.